Solskjaer: Blame me for Man United's poor start

 "The spotlight should be on me because I'm the manager and I'm responsible," Solskjaer told a news conference on Friday.

-"But, if you are part of Man United as a player or staff you're used to this and you have to be mentally strong and for me this period is another chance to prove and tell the players how much we believe in them.
+"But if you are part of Man United as a player or staff, you're used to this and you have to be mentally strong," he added.
+"And for me, this period is another chance to prove and tell the players how much we believe in them.

 United's bid to bounce back will begin with a trip to Newcastle on Saturday.

 Solskjaer has selection decisions, particularly after revealing Harry Maguire returned from international duty with England with an injury.
 Maguire's place has been debated after a poor start to the season following his arrest while on holiday in Greece.
-His injury may keep him out of the game at St James' Park but Solskjaer insists he has never thought of dropping his captain because of poor form.
+His injury might keep him out of the game at St James' Park, but Solskjaer insists he has never thought of dropping his captain because of poor form.

-Mark Ogden doesn't foresee a change in Man United's recent form and expects a "tough game" at St. James' Park.
+Steve Nicol chimes in on Harry Maguire's erratic form for club and country, but doesn't think he should be dropped.

-"He's adamant he's ready to play, he's a lad who doesn't want to hide, he doesn't want to hide behind a red card or a bad performance, he wants to go out there and prove himself," said Solskjaer.
+"He's adamant he's ready to play.
+He's a lad who doesn't want to hide; he doesn't want to hide behind a red card or a bad performance.
+He wants to go out there and prove himself," Solskjaer said.